cmansoo/BayesMultiomics/README.md

 Please refer to `vignette("gene_grouping")` a detailed guid on using DAVID Functional Classification Tool.

 Once the classification file is downloaded as txt, use `DAVIDGeneGrouping()` function to obtain the gene grouping.
+Replace `fp` with your own file path.

 ```
-fp <- system.file("eg_fx_classification.txt", package="BayesMultiomics")
+fp <- system.file("eg_fx_classification.txt", package="BayesMultiomics") # replace with your own.
 gene_grouping <- DAVIDGeneGrouping(eg_gene_symbols, fp)
 gene_grouping
 ```